whitemike889/notcat/README.md

 %c          category
 ```

-When the `-e` flag is *not* set, format arguments are filled-in and passed 1:1 to executed commands.
+When the `-e` flag is *not* set, format arguments are filled-in and passed 1:1 to executed subcommands.
 For example, when a notification is sent to notcat executed as

 ```
-$ notcat --onnotify=/bin/echo %s '%u %B'
+$ notcat --on-notify=/bin/echo %s '%u %B'
 ```

 notcat will execute the command as follows: